Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ### Dynamic loading

-AMD’s `require` function has another overload.
+AMD’s `define` function has another overload.
 It accepts a callback function, and pass a CommonJS-like `require` function to that callback.
-So AMD modules can be loaded by calling `require`:
+Inside the callback function, `require` can be called to dynamically load the module:

 ```js
 // Use dynamic AMD module.